ipfs-inactive/docs/content/guides/concepts/dht.md

 ### Using the DHT

 When a peer receives a lookup request, it will either answer with a value if it falls into its own bucket, or forward it to the closest peer it knows from the requested hash.
-The process goes on until a peer is able to answer it.
-(Does is it answer directly to requesting peer?
-Or does the answer takes the same path as the request? )
+The process goes on until a peer is able to answer it. **(Does is it answer directly to requesting peer?
+Or does the answer takes the same path as the request?)**
 A request for a hash of length n will take at maximum log2(n) steps.

 # The DHT of IPFS

-In IPFS Kademlia's DHT, keys are not hashes but multihashes: a generalization of the cryptographic hashes containing also information about which hashing function was used, and the length of the hash in bits.
+In IPFS Kademlia's DHT, keys are not hashes but [multihashes](https://multiformats.io/multihash/): a generalization of the cryptographic hashes containing also information about which hashing function was used, and the length of the hash in bits.
+[PeerIDs](https://docs.libp2p.io/concepts/peer-id/) are those of [libp2p]([PeerIDs](https://docs.libp2p.io/concepts/peer-id/), the networking library used by IPFS.

 We use a DHT to lookup two types of objects (both represented by a multihash):
-- Content IDs of the data added to IPFS.
+- [Content IDs](https://docs.ipfs.io/guides/concepts/cid/) of the data added to IPFS.
 A lookup of this value will give the peerIDs of the peers having this content.
-- PeerIDs of IPFS (libp2p?) nodes.
-A lookup will give all the multiaddresses to reach the peer(s) actually having the content.
+- PeerIDs.
+A lookup will give all the [multiaddresses](https://multiformats.io/multiaddr/) to reach the peer(s) actually having the content.
-Consequently, IPFS's DHT is use for content routing (1st lookup) and for peer routing (2nd lookup).
+Consequently, IPFS's DHT is used for content routing (1st lookup) and for peer routing (2nd lookup).

-(what is m and k for IPFS?
-Does it depends on specs? implementation? )
+**(what is m and k for IPFS?
+Does it depends on specs? implementation? )**